wavemaker/docs/learn/how-tos/configuring-jws-and-opaque-security-providers.md

 [![](/learn/assets/security_active_properties_opaque.png)](/learn/assets/security_active_properties_opaque.png)

 9. Invoke an API by passing the access token as a bearer token.
+To know how to pass access token as bearer token, see [How to Pass Logged-In User ID/Access Tokens as Header](learn/how-tos/passing-id-access-tokens-as-header).

 :::note